tylerneylon/small_notes/newport_book/newport_book.md

 about people I've managed --- people who thrive with more control --- and voluntarily gave them more independence rather than waiting for them to request it.
-If anything, I'd say that friction against autonomy tells you something about your employer, rather than always indicating you've attained a certain threshold of value.
+Friction against autonomy might tell you more about your employer's mindset than about whether you're seen as valuable.

 ## Idea: Carefully choose a mission for your work